lorenzotomada/NS_continuation/tutorial.md

 ## The `make_grid` method
 This method creates a triangulation covering the domain considered in this project.
 An interesting remark is that `GridGenerator::subdivided_hyper_rectangle` needed to be used instead of `GridGenerator::hyper_rectangle`, as the latter yielded cells which were too stretched (here, instead, the aspect ratio of cells is closer to 1).

+This method is mostly based on the code written by [Gonnella for her most recent paper](https://github.com/ICGonnella/SSFEM-Coanda-Effect/blob/main/source/coanda.cpp), though with some tweaks and the addition of the 3D computational mesh.
 ```cpp
   template <int dim>
   void NS<dim>::make_grid()